libbitcoin/libbitcoin-explorer/README.md

 4. [libbitcoin/libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer)

 > The libbitcoin dynamic (DLL) build configurations do not compile, as the exports have not yet been fully implemented.
 These are currently disabled in the build scripts but you will encounter numerous errors if you build then manually.

+Configuration options are exposed in the Visual Studio property pages.

 #### Optional: Build Everything